 - Spallation is what happens when you blast a nucleus with a high energy particle (≥100MeV/u) - The projectile imparts a large amount of energy to the target, which then de-excites by evaporating particles, some of which are evaporated with such high energies that they can in turn blast apart neighboring nuclei - The resulting fragment distribution from a large number of spallation reactions is some combination of nuclei produced via evaporation, the intranuclear cascades, and fission, since fissioning targets are typically chosen - To use spalled isotopes for radioactive ion experiments, some collection and chemistry-related separation (e.g. with laser-induced excitations) is required, as is some post acceleration

-Fun Fact: Cosmic rays routinely produce isotopes on earth and in the atmosphere via this process.
+Fun Facts: Cosmic rays routinely produce isotopes on earth and in the atmosphere via this process.
+Spallation may also be relevant for astrophysical nucleosynthesis (See Gallo et al. MNRAS 2019 & Randhawa et al. ApJ 2019)

 Projectile fragmentation